Khaeshi/JobPortalVue/STATIC_DEMO_README.md

-# JobPortal Vue - Static Demo
+# JobPortal Vue – Static Demo (GitHub Pages)

-This is a static demo version of the JobPortal Vue application, specifically designed to showcase the profile modal styling fixes after updating to Tailwind CSS 4.
+This static demo lets you showcase parts of the app (Dashboard, Jobs, etc.) on GitHub Pages without Laravel/Inertia.
+It reuses your real Vue pages and components, with small shims for Inertia and Ziggy, and a hash-based router.

 ## 🚀 Quick Start